 Please note that all children and adults must have tickets.

-10.45am show – open to Salford schools only
+10.45am show – open to Salford schools only (sold out)

 Thanks to the support of the Booth Charities we are delighted to offer the morning concert exclusively to Salford schools at a subsidised price of £25 per class (max 35 including staff).
 Additionally we have a limited number of bursaries of up to £100 per school to support the cost of transport to the concert.

 To book tickets for this concert, you will need a booking code which can be requested from Salford Music Service.
 Please enter the code on the next page, BEFORE selecting your tickets.